 One class, which we mentioned earlier, introduces you to singing in harmony.
-Harmonizing is a valuable skill and it sounds beautiful, but it can be a challenging thing to learn.
+Harmonizing is a valuable skill for all aspiring singers and it sounds beautiful, but it can be a challenging thing to learn.
 The lesson on harmony is taught by a vocal duo who use harmony heavily in their work, so you’ll know that you’re being taught by singers who are experts in their craft.

 Social Aspects of the Site

 The forum itself is surprisingly active.
 In a lot of cases, sites that have forums seem to have little to no activity.
 Some review sites have mentioned that instructors comment on the forum and offer feedback, but this doesn’t look like it’s a common occurrence.
 Here’s what the forum looks like when you log on

 The forum seems well organized and has a few different subcategories for discussion:

 - Singing Basics

 We like that there is a discussion forum for singers of every level.
 Plus, if you’re venturing into writing songs and recording, you can find support for those endeavors here as well.